-Shortcut for running the script is ready but we still need to make some changes otherwise script will fail to run because by default, powershell will run the script in C:\Windows\System32 directory which requires Admin privileges.
-So, right-click the shortcut and select Properties.
+Shortcut for running the script is ready but we still need to make some changes to it.
+Otherwise, the script will fail to run because by default, PowerShell will run the script in C:\Windows\System32 directory which requires Admin privileges.
+So, to fix this, right-click the shortcut and select Properties.

 Script is ready to rock!
-Just double-click the Shortcut we just created.
+Simply, double-click the shortcut we just created.
 Script will open in CMD window.
 You don’t need to run the script with Admin privileges, it works fine with standard user rights.

-It’s time to choose the domain which contains the target user.
-Remember, you will require Admin credentials for that domain.
-Enter domain name and press Enter (you can use full domain name or netBIOS name, both works fine).
-You will get a prompt asking for Admin credentials.
+Enter the domain name and press Enter (you can use full domain name or NetBIOS name, both works fine).
+A prompt will show up asking for Admin credentials.
 Provide correct Admin credentials to continue.
 If you fail to provide correct credentials three times, script will exit.

-After successfully validating Admin credentials, script will continue and will ask you for the username (samAccountName) of the user whose password you want to reset.
+After successfully validating Admin credentials, script will continue.
+Next, script will ask you for the username (samAccountName) of the user whose password you want to reset.

-After you provide the username, script verifies the username from target domain.
-If username is found, script will prompt for new password for selected user.
-Otherwise, script will prompt 3 times for valid username and failing which it will exit with warning message.
+After you provide the username, script will check the username in target domain.
+If script finds the username successfully, it will prompt for the new password for selected user.
+Otherwise, script will prompt 3 times for valid username and failing which it will exit with a warning message.

-After successfully resetting user’s password, you will be shown 3 options.
-You can choose any of them.
-You can press ‘1‘ to reset another user’s password in same domain.
-You will again prompted for providing username.
+After successfully resetting user’s password, you will see 3 options.
+You can choose any of them depending on your requirement.
+So, if you want to reset password of another user in same domain, press ‘1‘.
+Script will show you a prompt for providing username.

 Second options is for pressing ‘2‘ to select new domain.
 You will be prompted to enter the domain name.

 Third option is ‘press any other key‘ to exit the script.
 If you press anything except ‘1‘ or ‘2‘, script will exit with a message.